Lester Young: Non-musical legacy

-Lester Young is said to have popularized use of the term "cool" to mean something fashionable.
-Another slang term he is rumoured to have popularized was the term "bread" for money.
+Young also influenced non-musicians such as Allen Ginsberg and Jack Kerouac.
+He is also said to have popularized use of the term "cool" to mean something fashionable.
+Another slang term he is rumoured to have coined or popularized was the term "bread," meaning money.
 He would ask, "How does the bread smell?" when asking how much a gig was going to pay.